Skip to Content

 Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

-» One of the top considerations for Iceland is the time of year to visit.
-In general, the summer months are going to bring longer days and some more optimal weather conditions.
-As you get closer to the winter, those days will continue to shorten and you will have less daylight to take part of activities.
+Time of Year: one of the top considerations for Iceland is the best time of year to visit.
+In general, the summer months will bring longer days and more optimal weather conditions.
+As you get closer to the winter, those days will continue to shorten and you will have less daylight to take part in activities (although you will have the northern lights).

-Due to this, I would highly recommend taking part of this itinerary in particular during the summer and neighboring months from May to September.
-This will give you the best chance to enjoy all the activities listed out and actually give you the time to do so.
+Due to this, I would highly recommend taking part in this particular itinerary during the summer and neighboring months, from May to September.
+This will give you the best chance to enjoy all the activities listed and actually give you the time to do so.

-It is certainly possible to go to Iceland at other times of the year, but just note that you probably will not be able to take part of every activity & attraction listed out in this itinerary.
+It is certainly possible to go to Iceland at other times of the year, but just note that you probably will not be able to take part in every activity & attraction listed in this itinerary.

 Sunny days can turn to rain & clouds in an instant, so you really need to be prepared for all types of conditions.
 I would recommend packing accordingly for all types of weather (a topic I will touch upon later on).